 Stress, depression and isolation, sleep deprivation and an insane amount of jealousy, are just a small handful of indicators that life is getting too much for your body to handle.

-This is further compounded by the impact the spotlight entrepreneurs receive for their successes and failures, which are made swiftly obvious for the world to see via social media.
+This is further compounded by the impact the spotlight entrepreneurs receive for their successes and failures, which are made swiftly apparent for the world to see via social media.

 Entrepreneurship, magnified by social media has a modern-day impact on our mental, emotional, physical and spiritual wellbeing.
 The intense need to be seen as successful, in control and maintaining a level of equilibrium pulls on resources of our body we need to adjust to.

 Within the space of marketing, there is a tendency to believe that success will only come through, painting a glossy, perfect, image.
 However, the truth of success is fundamentally based on honest, transparent, concise communication.